 In today’s market, investors often witness a positive cash flow with their properties (investment).
 The experienced ones calculate an approx. ROI before buying a property.
 They use the following steps for the same:

-Look for properties that are similar and up for rent.
-Decide an average rent for the kind of property you want and then multiply that amount by 12 to determine a year’s income.
+• Assess Annual Rental Income : Look for similar properties available for rent.
+Calculate the average monthly rent and multiply that amount by 12 to determine a year’s income.

+• Determine your ROI : Divide your net operating income by the mortgage value to determine your ROI.
+For instance, if you buy a property worth $300,000, you can rent for $1,500 monthly.
+To calculate your potential income, multiply 1,500 by 12, and you will get $18,000.
 Assuming the property tax is $600, the annual operating expense would be $7,200.
 Now, subtract the operating expenses from the overall potential rent: $18,000-$7,200 = $10,800 (net operating income).
-Then, divide the net operating income by overall value mortgage value to get the ROI percentage.
+Then, divide the net operating income by the overall mortgage value to get the ROI percentage.

-Management of an investment property is a time-consuming process.
-You need to spend money on advertising, interact with potential tenants and check the backgrounds of potential tenants to make sure you choose reliable people.
+Managing an investment property is time-consuming.
+You need to spend money on advertising, interacting with potential tenants, and checking the backgrounds of potential tenants to make sure you choose reliable people.
 Your responsibility also includes performing regular inspections and making repairs from time to time in case anything goes wrong.
 Additionally, you need to ensure the tenant’s “right to privacy” is not violated.
+An investment property will take up a lot of your time.
+Your schedule will be packed on some days, so ensure you have plenty of time to maintain the property.

 Investment Property Mortgages in Canada

+When purchasing an investment property, consider the number of units in the building.
+Most buildings have one to four units (zoned residential), which makes the buying process similar to that of a principal residence.
 Buildings with five or more units are zoned commercial.
 This means that the lender requires you to apply for a commercial mortgage.
-This type of mortgage has difficult qualification criteria and higher interest rates.
+This mortgage type has difficult qualification criteria and higher interest rates.

 In the case of a multi-unit property, you need to consider whether you (the owner) will be living in one of the units.
-If you are planning to live in one of them, the property will be termed as ‘owner occupied’.
-However, if you do not intend to live in any unit & simply want to rent them out, the property will be termed as “non-owner-occupied”.
+If you plan to live in one, the property will be termed ‘owner-occupied’.
+However, if you do not intend to live in any unit and simply want to rent them out, the property is “non-owner-occupied”.
+Both properties require you to pay a difference:

 • Down Payment

-• MAP (Maximum Amortization Period)
+• MAP (Maximum Amortisation Period)

 • Mortgage Default Insurance